PolitoInc/Yara-Scanner/README.md

 ## Yara-Scanner

 ### Introduction
 Yara-Scanner is a Python-based Yara scanner intergrated into Burp Suite.
 Yara-Scanner allows you perform on-demand scans of websites within the Burp interface, based on custom Yara rules that you write.
-Tested with Yara 3.4 32-bit in Burp Suite Pro 1.6.3x on Windows 10.
+Tested with Yara 3.4 32-bit and 64-bit in Burp Suite Free and Pro versions 1.6.3x on Windows 7 and 10.
+Linux compatibility will be added later.

 ### Prerequisite: Jython
 If you have not already added a Jython standalone JAR file to Burp: